We welcome, encourage and actively seek to promote positive home/school relations.

 At the beginning of each half term, an information sheet is sent home giving an overview of the areas of study in the ensuing half term and includes tips of how you can help your child's learning at home.

 Newsletters can be sent electronically, but are also sent home in hard copy form regularly to those who indicate that they would prefer this method of communication.
 They inform parents of news and events, and provide general reminders about various matters.
-The newsletter is also loaded onto the school wiki.

 Class assemblies occur once a year to enable you to come into school and watch your child/children share their learning.